Bosko in Person: Summary

 Ridding himself of the straw hat, he hurries toward the piano, pulls a balloon from his pocket, inflates it, and places it before his nose.
 Now an obvious caricature of Jimmy Durante, he sits at the keyboard and plays as he states, "I know I'm not good looking, folks.
 But what's one opinion against a million?"
 The audience are now a chorus of boos.
 Huffing, Bosko-Durante dons a rumpled fedora (apparently stored within the piano) and complains, "Am I mortified?
 Am I mortified?!" as he tosses the hat to the floor.
 Audience and Honey applaud.
 Bosko then begins scatting and leaping about madly and playing trumpet; Honey dances passionately, the lights around her flashing; Bosko bangs on the various percussive instruments lining the stage and repeats his failed tap dance again, falling this time into a large drum off of stage left.
 Popping out, he briefly becomes Durante again: "Am I mortified?"
 He takes, apparently from within the drum, a wilted silk hat, puts it on, and, producing a clarinet from nowhere in particular, begins to play in the fashion of Ted Lewis as he walks stage right.
 Releasing his clarinet and tipping the hat, he most fittingly asks, "Is everybody happy?"
-A face upon a bass drum that stands next to Bosko concurs with "Whoopee!"
-Bosko takes up the instrument and bangs it in time to the music of "America" as he marches rightward; the man on the drum produces and brandishes a stein of beer as the drummer does so.
+Franklin D. Roosevelt’s face upon a bass drum that stands next to Bosko concurs with "Whoopee!"
+Bosko takes up the instrument and bangs it in time to the music of "America" as he marches rightward; Roosevelt produces and brandishes a stein of beer as the drummer does so.
 Honey enters waving an American flag and Bosko proceeds to his exit.